wdolek/w4k-extensions-configuration-aws-secretsmanager/README.md

 ### Secret processing (parsing and tokenizing)

-By default AWS Secrets Manager stores secret as simple key-value JSON object - and thus JSON processor is set as default.
+By default, AWS Secrets Manager stores secret as simple key-value JSON object - and thus JSON processor is set as default.
 In some cases, a user may want to specify a custom format, either a complex JSON object or even an XML document.

 In order to support such scenarios, it is possible to specify custom secret processor: